skip to Main Content

 That confidence, however, has led some people to spend beyond their means.
 The Federal Reserve Bank of New York says that consumer household debt was at $14 trillion for the first quarter of this year.
 That’s up $1 trillion over 2008.

-Southern states tend to have the highest rates of both personal and business bankruptcy.
-Four out of the five states with the highest rates are in the south.
+Southern states tend to have the highest bankruptcy rates of both personal and business bankruptcy.
+Four out of the five States with the highest rates are in the South.

 Regardless of what the trends and statistics show, the only bankruptcy that matters is your own.
 That’s why it’s essential to have an experienced bankruptcy attorney to help you through the process so that you can start rebuilding your financial future.